 The presidential and parliamentary systems represent two distinct approaches to democratic governance, each with its unique structure, mechanisms, and implications for political stability and accountability.
 At their core, these systems differ in the separation of powers, the relationship between the executive and legislative branches, and the process by which leaders are selected and held accountable.

 In a presidential system, the executive branch, headed by a president, is separate from the legislative branch, typically a congress or parliament.
 The president is directly or indirectly elected by the people for a fixed term and is both the head of state and head of government.
-This separation of powers is a cornerstone of the presidential system, designed to prevent the concentration of power in any one branch and to promote checks and balances.
+So this separation of powers is a cornerstone of the presidential system, designed to prevent the concentration of power in any one branch and to promote checks and balances.
 The president's power is balanced by the legislature's ability to enact laws, control the budget, and, in some cases, impeach the president for serious offenses.

 Conversely, a parliamentary system features a fusion of the executive and legislative branches.
 The executive branch, typically headed by a prime minister, is drawn from and accountable to the legislature, which is usually a parliament.
-The prime minister is not directly elected by the people but is instead chosen by the members of parliament, usually from the majority party or coalition.
+And the prime minister is not directly elected by the people but is instead chosen by the members of parliament, usually from the majority party or coalition.
 This fusion of power means that the executive's legitimacy and tenure depend on maintaining the confidence of the parliament.
 If the prime minister loses a vote of confidence, the government can fall, leading to a new election or the formation of a new coalition.

 Comprehensive Overview